eap0/Capstone-Falcon9_landings/README.md

 The data was collected from Falcon 9 historical launch records available in the Wikipedia page: https://en.wikipedia.org/wiki/List_of_Falcon_9_and_Falcon_Heavy_launches.
 The library?
 BeautifulSoup was used to extract records from an HTML table, then parse the table and convert it into a Pandas data frame.

 ### 3. Data wrangling
-The analysis of the data at this stage, showed that there were several Space X launch facilities: Cape Canaveral Space Launch Complex 40 **VAFB SLC 4E** , Vandenberg Air Force Base Space Launch Complex 4E (**SLC-4E**), Kennedy Space Center Launch Complex 39A **KSC LC 39A**.
+The analysis of the data at this stage, showed that there were several Space X launch facilities: Cape Canaveral Space Launch Complex 40 **CCAFS LC-40** and **CCAFS SLC-40**, Vandenberg Air Force Base Space Launch Complex 4E (**VAFB SLC-4E**), Kennedy Space Center Launch Complex 39A **KSC LC 39A**.
 Launches had distinct launch orbits around the Earth.
 In the records, the landing outcomes ranged from True + "intended location of landing", indicating a successful landing or False or None indicating failure to land.
 The landing outcomes were summarize in a new column called **Class**, were 1 means that the landing was a success or 0 if the landing was a failure.
 This is the variable that we will predict latter on.
 More info can be followed in the python notebook here.

 ### 4. EDA with SQL
 In this section, I used IBM's Watson studio to load the table in a Db2 dataset and inspect the dataset executing SQL queries.
 The table includes records for wach payload carried during a SpaceX mission to outer space.
 The total payload mass carried by boosters launched by NASA (CRS) is 45,596 kg.
 The average payload mass carried by a F9 booster v1.1 is 2,928.4 kg.
 The first succesful landing outcome was achieved in December 12, 2015.